heaventouch/design-pattern/README.md

 # design-pattern
-some examples for common design pattern
+some python examples for common design pattern